FatSwedishCoding/fsc_questline/README.md

 # fsc_questline
-MADE BY Makki3 and Abbzon from FatSwedishCoding.
+MADE BY Marcusf1993 AKA Makki3 from FatSwedishCoding.

 A Quest giver with 5 quest atm. ur allow to use the script and modify it,